benlenabat/BackSpace/index.md

 IPS Database is an app for your phone or desktop that can show you all the information relating to Actors, Props, and House Rentals.
 It has 8 tabs to help you do this

 ## Adding Actors, Props, and/or House Rentals
-* You can add an Actor by getting them to fill out the google form at https://goo.gl/forms/a78bHNJUs4XhTLMj1.
+* You can add an Actor by getting them to fill out the google form [here](https://goo.gl/forms/a78bHNJUs4XhTLMj1).
 * You can add a Prop or House Rental by going to a tab in app for that caetgory then pressing the pen and pad icon at the bottom right-hand side of the screen.
 * can edit information for any of the items by opening its page and then selecting the pen and pad icon.